 - This training program will be delivered over two (2) days, a total of 12-hour duration, consisting of both theoretical and practical learning.

 - One (1) day – face to face training with the completion of the workbook prior to commencement of face to face and submission for assessment prior to the face to face assessment.

 The workbook must be submitted a minimum of 5 days prior to the face to face session unless otherwise negotiated by the trainer.

+This course is delivered by ATT on any day of the week.
 2-day courses can be scheduled on consecutive days or non consecutive days to meet the need of the student(s).

 The course will be delivered in a face-to-face in a classroom training environment on campus.
 It will not be delivered in the workplace.